 Experiment 1

 The purpose of experiment 1 was to investigate whether the duration of a CS- affected inhibitory learning.
 In this experiment, pellet US’s were presented at unpredictable times during the intertrial interval (ITI) with an average of 20s between them.
 When an auditory CS- was presented no US’s occurred.
 The durations of the CS- cues ranged from 10 to 80 seconds in different groups of subjects.
 These protocols highlight a fundamental difference between trial-based contingency theories of associative learning (e.g. Rescorla, 1969) and real-time theories.
 The probability of reinforcement in the presence of the CS- is 0 in all of our protocols no matter what the CS duration.
 Therefore, the difference between the probability of reinforcement on CS- trials and the probability of reinforcement on Background-alone trials is independent of CS duration.
 In the Rescorla-Wagner model, US presentations in the background create an excitatory context and the CS- plus Background compound signals extinction.
 This causes the CS- to become inhibitory.
 Because it is a trial based model, each CS- presentation represents a single trial regardless of its duration.
 Even if one were to divide the ITI and CS- periods into arbitrary trial units then longer CS durations would consist of more non-reinforced trials and one might predict more rapid acquisition of inhibition with longer cue durations.
 However, no matter how one construes trials in the Rescorla-Wagner model all groups should eventually obtain the same degree of inhibition.
-In contrast, the time-based theories outlined above, predict that the longer the CS- the faster and deeper the inhibition.{Kalmbach, 2019 #415}
+In contrast, the time-based theories outlined above, predict that the longer the CS- the faster and deeper the inhibition.

+We have previously tested this idea in an operant discrimination paradigm{Kalmbach, 2019 #415}.
+Note that an operant discrimination is identical to the contingency protocol in that reinforcers are presented in the presence of one stimulus but not in the absence of that cue.
+We varied the duration of the cue that signaled the absence of reward and found that the speed of learning and the degree of discrimination were related to the informativeness of the positive discriminative stimulus.
+Here we explore how the duration of a CS- affects learning in Pavlovian conditioning.

 Method